-Budgeted cost: £104,086
+Budgeted cost: £24,415

 Activity Evidence that supports this approach Challenge number(s) addressed TA interventions to take place focusing on misconceptions in lessons EEF shows +4 months progress and a large positive impact on learner outcomes, as long as they are deployed effectively.
-We have used same day interventions for maths previously and there is clear evidence of progress in their books when using this approach so we will transfer this to other subjects.
-1, 2, 7
+1, 2, 6 We have used same day interventions for maths previously and there is clear evidence of progress in their books when using this approach so we will transfer this to other subjects.
 Tutoring to take place as part of school directed tutoring programme EEF - One to One tuition is very effective at improving pupil outcomes.
 The EEF shows that small groups tuition has an average impact of four months' additional progress over the course of a year.
-The DfE states that tuition is most effective when children receive high quality and individualised feedback and regular assessment and monitoring - a qualified teacher has the knowledge and training for this.
-1, 2, 7, 4 Boosters in maths taught by teachers and targeted at children's specific needs using diagnostic assessment EEF - small group tuition has average impact of four months' additional progress over the year 7 Pre-teach in maths taught by TAs EEF - small group tuition has average impact of four months' additional progress over the year 7 Better Reading Partners interventions for lower readers EEF- reading comprehension strategies are high impact - on average +6 months additional progress over the year 1, 2 Fisher Family Trust reading interventions EEF- reading comprehension strategies are high impact - on average +6 months additional progress over the year 1, 2 Weekly meetings with year 6 teachers with focused support on attainment from SLT, using coaching model Coaching for Teaching and Learning, gov.uk: 'Teachers' learning and development underpins school improvement and provides a vehicle for raising achievement and attainment and coaching can provide a means by which this principle can be achieved and thus teacher learning enhanced.'
-1, 2, 4, 7 Teachers to work with children weekly to look at next steps in their writing through pupil conferencing EEF - providing feedback is wellevidenced and has a high impact on learning outcomes.
-4

-Educational Psychologist/ MABS/ Counselling Many of our disadvantaged children have high emotional need, which may not have been identified out of school and can sometimes result in poor learning behaviours in school, which need specialist support 6 Speech and Language Therapy Communication and oracy is poor, and in the past having dedicated SALT time with specific children has improved children's vocabulary as seen in their reading assessments and communication as seen by their teachers 1
+1, 2, 6 The DfE states that tuition is most effective when children receive high quality and individualised feedback and regular assessment and monitoring - a qualified teacher has the knowledge and training for this.
+Better Reading Partners interventions for lower readers Y2 EEF- reading comprehension strategies are high impact - on average +6 months additional progress over the year 1, 2 Fisher Family Trust reading interventions EEF- reading comprehension strategies are high impact - on average +6 months additional progress over the year 1, 2 Educational Psychologist/ MABS/ Counselling Many of our disadvantaged children have high emotional need, which may not have been identified out of school and can sometimes result in poor learning behaviours in school, which need specialist support 5 Speech and Language Therapy Communication and oracy is poor, and in the past having dedicated SALT time with specific children has improved children's vocabulary as seen in their reading assessments and communication as seen by their teachers 1

+Inclusion Centre Children with cognition and learning needs to support their development of early language acquisition, including the use of alternative methods of communication such as Makaton, BSL and symbol exchange.
+1 and symbol exchange.